 What are my next steps?

 At Awakened Path, we are ready to equip you with the skills to be more informed about the pervasiveness of sugar in your daily routine.
 Given the sugar-laden nature of the Standard American Diet, it can be difficult to navigate a world being more sugar-conscious when it appears to be everywhere.
-While the intent is not to demonize sugar, it is merely to demonstrate the ability of certain dietary practices to rob us of happy, healthy lives.
+While the intent is not to demonize sugar, it is merely to demonstrate the ability of certain dietary practices to rob us of happy, healthy holistic living.
 However, through the support and guidance of your clinician, he or she can empower you with the necessary knowledge to make better dietary choices and avoid sugar while doing so.

 To learn more about sugar on mental health, consider the article below: